An intriguing landscape

 Decline and revival

-Rotorua did not become a European-style spa – there were too few visitors and not enough money was spent.
+Rotorua did not become a European-style spa – there were too few visitors and they did not spend enough money.
 It remained simply a town that had hot pools with some medical applications.
 In the late 1920s, Prime Minister Joseph Ward, who himself convalesced at Rotorua, promoted it to holidaymakers and spa users.
-The Ward baths and Blue Baths were built.
+The Ward baths and Blue Baths were built in the early 1930s.

 The end of the spa